-“London,” I whispered, and the two cartoons evaporated in my head.
+“London,” I whispered, and the two cartoons evaporated.
 Damn, how could I have missed that?
-The one and only night I’d ever seen Tomas drunk, rambling about a redhead with a Roman nose.
+The one and only night I’d ever seen Tomas drunk, rambling on about a redhead with a Roman nose.
 I thought it was all about an old girlfriend.

-My hand shook as I dropped the earwig onto the table, covered it with a napkin, and reached for the second shot of Jameson, but Saoirse interrupted.
+My hand shook as I dropped the earwig onto the table, covered it with a napkin, and reached for the second shot of Jameson.
+As I touched the glass Saoirse interrupted.
 “Might I suggest you try that on something other than an empty stomach?”
 She slid a couple of plates in front of me that smelled halfway to Ambrosia.

 “What am I looking at here?”